|Dates / Deadlines:|

 The objective of this course is to understand how the European Union (EU) deals with the many-faceted phenomenon of migration and, hence, which policies have been adopted to reap its opportunities and to manage its potential challenges.
 Starting from basic concepts this course goes through the economic, social, political and security aspects of migration and focuses on the approach undertaken by the European Union and by selected Member-States.
 Also, the course investigates how migration is discussed by the political élites and by the media and how it is received by the public opinion with a glance at integration approaches, multiculturalism challenges and the perceived links with state, societal and human security.

-HIST 232 / ITAL 323 (with FLIC): Modern Italy- A survey of social, cultural, and political developments from the beginnings of the Risorgimento in the 18th century to the post-war period, including the effects of the Napoleonic period, the unification of Italy, World War I, Fascism, World War II, and the Cold War.
+HIST 232: Modern Italy- A survey of social, cultural, and political developments from the beginnings of the Risorgimento in the 18th century to the post-war period, including the effects of the Napoleonic period, the unification of Italy, World War I, Fascism, World War II, and the Cold War.

-ARTH 205: Reading Bologna & Italy from the Renaissance to the Baroque- This course will offer an introduction to the major visual traditions in Italy from the 15th to the 17th century, with a particular attention on Bolognese art.
+ARTH 205: Renaissance and Baroque Art of Bologna- This course will offer an introduction to the major visual traditions in Italy from the 15th to the 17th century, with a particular attention on Bolognese art.
 It will examine the development of art and architecture in Italy, and the effects that the Italian society, economy and politics had on the production of art during these centuries.
 Works of art will be studied through methods that will show their intellectual, religious and social connections to a larger historical context.
 A part of the course will consist of visits that will allow a direct observation of paintings.
-Some lessons will be held in churches or museums in order to understand better the context for which works of art were designed.
+Some lessons will be held in churches or museums in order to understand better the context for which works of art were

 Qualified students may take additional courses at the University of Bologna and Johns Hopkins University Graduate Center.
-Most of the courses offered at the University of Bologna are taught in the Italian language although there are courses in English, especially in the Economics and Business Departments.
+Most of the courses offered at the University of Bologna are taught in the Italian language although there are courses in English.
 Please find more information in the sections below.

 Independent studies will be limited to one per year per student depending on students’ needs and availability of instructors.